kbullaughey/line-world/README.md

 One of the more challenging aspects of this game is that the speed varies.
 If a single speed is used, we get a 100% win rate (1000/1000):

-    ./q-learning.lua -mode train -episodes 2500 -save one-speed -speeds 0.5 > one-speed.out
+    ./q-learning.lua -mode train -episodes 2500 -save one-speed.t7 -speeds 0.5 > one-speed.out
     ./q-learning.lua -mode test -save one-speed.t7 -episodes 1000 -speeds 0.5 -quiet

 One challenge of one-step Q-learning is that until we have a pretty good estimate of Q(s,a), we really only learn something from the time steps that result in rewards.
 We can thus speed up training sampling time steps for the minibatch in a non-uniform way.
-Speficially, we can use rejection sampling to reject the bulk of the non-reward steps.
+Specifically, we can use rejection sampling to reject the bulk of the non-reward steps.

     ./q-learning.lua -mode train -episodes 3000 -reject 0.8 > train.out